PreferredAI/cornac/tutorials/propensity_stratified_evaluation.md

 # Propensity-based Stratified Evaluation Method

 ![results](closed_loop_diagram.jpg)
-Recommendation systems are often evaluated based on user’s interactions that were collected from an existing deployed system (see the above figure [Jadidinejad et al.](https://doi.org/10.1145/3397271.3401230)).
+Recommendation systems are often evaluated based on user’s interactions that were collected from an existing deployed system (see the above figure/[source](https://doi.org/10.1145/3397271.3401230)).
 Users only provide feedback (r) on those items they were exposed to by the deployed system (e).
 Hence, the collected feedback dataset used to evaluate a new model is influenced by the deployed system (RecSys), as a form of closed loop feedback.
 In this situation, [Jadidinejad et al.](https://arxiv.org/abs/2104.08912) revealed that the typical offline evaluation of recommenders suffers from the so-called Simpson’s paradox, which is a phenomenon observed when a significant trend appears in several different sub-populations of observational data but that disappears or reverses when these sub-populations are combined together.
 In addition, they proposed a novel evaluation methodology (Propensity-based Stratified Evaluation) that takes into account the confounder, i.e. the deployed system’s characteristics.

-See [the paper](https://arxiv.org/abs/2104.08912) for more details.
+See [the original paper](https://arxiv.org/abs/2104.08912) for more details.

 Using the proposed propensity-based stratified evaluation method is as simple as using the classic evaluation in Cornac: